-Join Daniel Brigham for an in-depth discussion in this video Editing a screencast, part of Up and Running with Articulate Studio '13.
+Join Daniel Brigham for an in-depth discussion in this video Editing a screencast, part of Learning Articulate Studio '13.

 Let me show you how to edit and thereby improve a screencast.
 In particular, let me show you how insert mixes and lower thirds and how to trim a bit from the beginning of a recording.
 There are three sections to the screencast I just recorded, the section where I'm welcoming the learners, the section where I'm showing them how to sign up for the webinar, and the section where I say that I look forward to meeting them.
 To get started, I'll preview the recording and pause where I want to insert a mix or a lower third.

 >> Hi, Daniel Brigham here, e-learning manager. >> So here I'm talking directly to the learners, so I definitely want to show the B track or webcam.
 So, I'll scrub back to the beginning.
 I see that B mix or B track is already selected, so that's great.
 I also want to insert a lower third and on that lower third, I put in my in my position, so I go up to the insert area here.
 Select lower third.
 Put in my full name and position.

 If you want to see what your lower third looks like, just grab over it, and it looks like that.
 And check it for spelling, capitalization, that type of stuff.
 I want the lower third to appear, say like two seconds in, so I select it and then just drag to the right a little bit.
 Okay, let's go back to the beginning.
 Preview.
 See how that looks.
 Hi, Daniel Brigham here, Elearning Manager.
 I just wanted to personally welcome you to the company and let you know of our popular solar products webinars.